 Whether you’re exploring Judaism for the first time, returning after years away, or continuing a lifelong journey, you have a place at Emanu-El.

-We embrace who you are: whether you are from a traditional or unconventional background, are part of an interfaith family or the LGBTQ+ community, identify as a Jew of Color, have Ashkenazi or Sephardic roots or are still growing Jewish roots, have a disability, grew up in an Orthodox, Conservative, Reconstructionist, Reform, multi-faith or non-Jewish home, have been immersed in Judaism since birth, recently joined our Jewish community or are interested in learning about Judaism.
+We embrace who you are: regardless if you are from a traditional or unconventional background, are part of an interfaith family or the LGBTQ+ community, identify as a Jew of Color, have Ashkenazi or Sephardic roots or are still growing Jewish roots, have a disability, grew up in an Orthodox, Conservative, Reconstructionist, Reform, skeptical, multi-faith or non-Jewish home, have been immersed in Judaism since birth, recently joined our Jewish community or are interested in learning about Judaism.

 We welcome all seekers: